If you’ve heard about T.E.D. stockings or compression stockings, but you are a little confused by them then you are certainly not alone!

 - Insert your hand into the stocking and reach as far as the heel pocket.

 - Grab the center of the heel pocket and turn the stocking inside-out up to the heel area.

 - Position the stocking over your feet and the heel.
 Be careful about placing your heel in the center of the heel pocket.

 - Start pulling up the stocking through the ankle and the calves until the stitch changes in the fabric reach a couple of inches below the bend of your knee.
 If it’s a thigh-length stocking, pull up the thigh portion around the designated area.

-- Once the thigh-length stocking is worn, rotate it inwards in order to place the gusset over the femoral vein.
-The top band of the gusset should rest in the gluteal fold – the curvy line at the bottom of the buttock.
+- Once the thigh-length stocking is on, rotate it inwards in order to place the gusset over the femoral vein.
+The top band of the gusset should rest in the curvy line at the bottom of the buttock.

-- Finally, pull any excess area to smooth it out, especially around the ankles and insteps.
+- Finally, smooth out any wrinkles areas, especially around the ankles and insteps.

 How Long Should You Wear TED Hose?

 Depending on the health condition and the process of surgical recovery, doctors may prescribe T.E.D. stockings for a period of 3 weeks – 6 weeks.